Success in a digital product launch: why ongoing customer testing is key

 Guerrilla user testing is relatively inexpensive, which means it’s possible to conduct multiple tests, at a variety of locations, taking feedback from a variety of demographics.
 The pros of doing guerrilla testing is that results can be fed back into the design process almost instantly.

-ORM uses guerrilla testing as part of their wider customer testing programme with Arriva UK Bus app
+ORM uses guerrilla testing as part of its wider customer testing programme with Arriva UK Bus app

 ORM recently conducted guerrilla user testing with our client partner Arriva UK Bus’ journey planning app.
 We spoke with Arriva UK Bus commercial and marketing graduate, April Moores, to find out more about the test, and to get the low-down on how it helped us to improve the customer experience within the app.